jain-shantanu/DIRECD_soft/source/Introduction.rst

 To begin, the user initiates the process by selecting a pre-defined event from the “Event” dropdown menu or by defining a custom event.
 The software currently supports EUV images from SDO/AIA.
-Key parameters include the event’s date and approximate time, the detection time range (which defaults to 180 minutes), the wavelength (193 or 211 Å), and the image cadence (12 to 60 seconds).
+Key parameters include the event’s date and approximate time, the detection time range (which defaults to 180 minutes), the wavelength (211 Å), and the image cadence (60 to 240 seconds).
 The flare source location is specified in heliographic latitude and longitude and must be within ±60° to be compatible with the
 DIRECD method.
 Finally, the user selects the threshold for dimming detection from three predefined options (-0.11, -0.15, -0.19) to execute the detection.
 Additional options allow for the automatic saving of plots and overwriting previous results.